Notified areas of final felling

 Applications for permits for regeneration felling in montane forests

-In 2023, the Swedish Forest Agency received applications for permits for regeneration felling of montane forests on 12,393 hectares of productive forest land.
-This is more than twice as much compared with 2022.
+In 2024, the Swedish Forest Agency received applications for permits for regeneration felling in montane forests for 9,043 hectares of productive forest land.
+This is a decrease of 27 percent compared with 2023.
 Applications for regeneration felling in montane forests since 1995 are shown in Figure 5.

 In May 2020, the Land and Environment Court of Appeal ruled that forest owners who have been denied a permit for felling in montane forests are entitled to compensation from the state, corresponding to 125 percent of the forest's market value.
-As a result of the ruling, we have subsequently been able to see that applications for felling of montane forests have increased sharply.
+As a result of the ruling, a sharp increase in applications for felling in montane forests can be seen.

 Applications for permits for regeneration felling in valuable broadleaved forests

-In 2023, the area in the application for a felling permit in broadleaf forest increased by 13 percent, to 1,031 hectares, compared with 2022.
-Figure 6 shows the development between 1995 and 2023 for the area applied for a permit for felling of broadleaf forest.
+In 2024, applications for a regeneration felling permit in broadleaved forest accounted for 1,254 hectares, an increase of 22 percent compared with 2023.
+Figure 6 shows the development between 1995 and 2024 for the area concerning applications for a permit for final felling in broadleaved forest.

 Notification and application for felling for purposes other than timber production

-In 2023, a total of 6,312 hectares of productive forest land for purposes other than timber production were notified and applied for.
-Of this, the majority, 6,101 hectares, were in so-called normal forest, 143 hectares in montane forest and 68 hectares in deciduous forest.
+In 2024, notifications of felling or applications for felling related to purposes other than timber production accounted for a total of 8,176 hectares of productive forest land.
+Of this, the majority, 8,041 hectares, were in so-called normal forest, 62 hectares in montane forest and 73 hectares in valuable broadleaved forests.

-Compared to last year, the notified area increased in normal forests by 5 per cent and in broadleaf forests by 15 per cent.
-In montane forests, the area decreased by 46 percent.
-See Figure 7 which shows how the area in notifications and applications for felling for purposes other than timber production has developed since 1995.
+Compared to the previous year, the area concerning notifications increased by 32 percent in normal forests and by 7 percent in valuable broadleaved forests.
+In montane forests, the area decreased by 57 percent.
+See Figure 7, that shows how the area concerning notifications and applications for final felling for purposes other than timber production has developed since 1995.

-Please note that notifications are not required for all fellings carried out for purposes other than wood production.
-A notification is not required for felling of areas that are subject to a law other than the Forestry Act.
-Examples of this are power lines, roads other than forest roads, railways, residential buildings, industrial land, market quarries, golf courses and ski resorts.
-A notification is also not required for felling for purposes other than timber production within the detailed plan and in the defence areas.
+Please note that notifications are not required for all final fellings carried out for purposes other than wood production.
+A notification is not required for the final felling of areas that are subject to a law other than the Forestry Act.
+Examples of this are power lines, roads other than forest roads, railways, residential buildings, industrial land, market quarries, golf courses, and ski resorts.
+A notification is also not required for felling for purposes other than timber production within the detailed plan or within military areas.